Climate Action

 How Our Trash Impacts the Environment

-Over two billion metric tons of unsustainable, human-generated waste are thrown away globally every year, entering our environment and polluting every ecosystem around the world.
-If we continue practicing waste management strategies as we do today, the total waste generation for 2050 is projected to be around 3.78 billion metric tons, representing a 1.66 billion metric ton increase in waste since 2020.
+Over two billion metric tons of unsustainable, municipally generated waste are thrown away globally every year, entering our environment and impacting climate change, wildlife, and human health.
+If we continue practicing waste management strategies as we do today, the total waste generation for 2050 is projected to be around 3.78 billion metric tons if urgent action is not taken, representing an estimated 1.66 billion metric ton increase in waste since 2020.
 In other words, we are creating more trash than ever!

-Sixty-two percent of global waste is collected in controlled municipal facilities, with the remaining 38% dumped, burned, or discarded.
-Of the total municipal waste that is collected, 19% is recycled and 30% ends up in sanitary landfills.
-Sanitary landfills essentially try to keep the trash “out” of the environment, away from water sources, for example.
-They also use landfill gas collection systems to keep greenhouse gasses (GHGs), created by decomposing trash, from being released directly into the atmosphere.
+Sixty-two percent of global waste is collected in controlled municipal facilities, while the rest is dumped, burned, or discarded.
+Of the total municipal waste that is collected, only 19% is recycled and 30% ends up in sanitary landfills.
+Sanitary landfills aim to prevent waste from leaking into the environment through the soil and groundwater by using lining materials and water disposal plans that are tailored to the local surroundings.
+They also use landfill gas collection systems to keep greenhouse gasses (GHGs) created by decomposing trash from being released directly into the atmosphere.
+When our waste does enter the environment, it poses risks to the Earth, animals, and our own health.

 Trash Exacerbates Climate Change

-In the United States, the primary system for controlling waste is the use of these ‘sanitary’ landfills, this type of site is expensive to operate and only accounts for 8% of the world’s landfills in total.
+In the United States, the primary system for controlling waste is the use of sanitary landfills, but this type of site is expensive to operate and only accounts for 8% of the world’s landfills in total.

 These open landfill sites also allow greenhouse gasses, like carbon dioxide and methane, to be released directly into the atmosphere.
-Researchers have discovered that 20% of the total methane emissions from human-related sources are produced from open waste landfill sites.
-Methane is one of the largest contributors to climate change with a warming potential over 80 times greater than carbon dioxide.
+It was estimated in 2024that around 10% of global methane emissions are produced by landfills.
+Methane is one of the largest contributors to climate change with a warming potential over 80 times greater than carbon dioxide over a 20 year time frame.

-This means that even though innovative climate mitigation strategies, including the development of various climate-resilient policies, are trying to tackle the problem of climate change, our poor waste management is undermining these efforts.
+This means that even though innovative climate mitigation strategies, including the development of various climate-resilient policies, are trying to tackle the problem of climate change, global waste management practices are undermining these efforts.

 A recent Harvard study showed that greenhouse gas emissions (GHG) across seventy U.S. landfills were on average 77% higher than estimates by the Environmental Protection Agency (EPA).
 This crucial lack of reliable government data is deeply concerning and may mean we are vastly underestimating how much landfills sites are contributing to GHG emissions and therefore impacting climate change.